 - B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations.

-- B4 CG4 Ability to solve problems with initiative, decision making, creativity, critical thinking and the ability to communicate and transmit knowledge and skills in the field of industrial engineering in Electrical specialty.
+- B4 CG4 Ability to solve problems with initiative and to visualize, communicate and transmit knowledge, skills and abilities in the field of biomedical engineering.

 - C3 CE3 Basic knowledge on the use and programming of computers, operating systems, databases and software applications in engineering.

 - D1 CT1 Analysis and synthesis.

 - D2 CT2 Problems resolution.

 - D5 CT5 Information Management.

 - D6 CT6 Application of computer science in the field of study.

 - D7 CT7 Ability to organize and plan.

 - D17 CT17 Working as a team.